MSc Social Policy (Research Methods)

 International organisations (IOs), like the World Trade Organisation, the United Nations, NATO, or the European Union have become common place in how governments govern their international relations.
 IOs are often seen as the solution to international cooperation problems, be it in areas of conflict, trade, human rights, or the global environment.
 Whether IOs can live up to this promise and can indeed change national governments' behaviour to solve global cooperation problems will be the central question this course addresses.
 Specifically, we will examine why IOs differ in their rules and decision-making processes and how this variation translates into different policy outputs and outcomes.
 The first part of the class builds the theoretical and analytical foundation to address these key questions in a principled manner across different policy domains, while the second part applies these insights to specific IOs.
 We will discuss prominent IOs, such as the World Bank, IMF, or NATO together with newer forms of transnational governance as well as international courts.

-Health Policy in an International Perspective
+Health Policy from an International Perspective

 This module considers pressing health policy challenges comparatively across a range of international health systems.
 Examples of key topics include debates around healthcare funding, and the tensions between calls to address acute healthcare concerns and pressure to do more to address commercial and social determinants of health.
 The module also considers how we can compare the performance of distinctive health systems, noting the limitations of some commonly used indicators.